 The p-values change depending on what you use as your reference group, thus if you go only on the p-values, you would be effectively fishing through your data to look for relationships that are statistically significant, but they would not represent a concrete representation of the risk of diabetes diagnosis in comparison to all other individuals.

+Answer is correct.
+It seems author understands arbitrary nature of the reference group.

+3/3

 Perform a statistical regression analysis evaluating an association between all-cause mortality and serum by comparing the instantaneous risk (hazard) of death over the entire period of observation across groups defined by serum LDL when fit as dummy variables using the categories suggested by the Mayo Clinic as reported on Homework #1.
 The Stata egen command can be used to categorize the LDL levels